-The Praxis II Mathematics: Content Knowledge (5161) Exam is designed to evaluate the readiness to teach secondary school math.
+The Praxis Mathematics: Content Knowledge (5161) Exam is designed to evaluate the readiness to teach secondary school math.

 This computer-delivered exam is 2.5 hours in length, and includes 60 selected-response, numeric entry, drag-and-drop, text completion, and other questions.
 There may be some questions included that do not count toward your score.